dpzhang/Project_ALDA/README.md

 * <code>AldaCourse</code>: contains all individual components of Project ALDA listed below together with a Django interface.

-* <code>CourseCrawler</code>: contains all scripts necessary to complete the tasks of logging in to <my.uchicago.edu> and scrapping all course informations.
+* <code>CourseCrawler</code>: contains all scripts necessary to scrap course informations.

 * <code>CourseEvaluation</code>: contains all scripts necessary to scrap course evalations.